Two systems that maximize mission success.

 A volunteer relay network

-The most ambitious version of the concept makes the ground segment intentional rather than purely opportunistic.
-As part of the partnership, the operator could run a volunteer program: after a CubeSat is deployed and its ground track is known, opted-in users travel to strategically chosen remote locations — a stretch of coastline, a high plateau, a polar approach — and camp there with their partner-network terminals during the satellite's overhead windows, specifically to provide a relay where the satellite would otherwise go dark.
+The most ambitious version of the concept makes the ground segment intentional rather than purely opportunistic: a volunteer program in which, after a CubeSat is deployed and its ground track is known, opted-in users travel to strategically chosen remote locations — a stretch of coastline, a high plateau, a polar approach — and camp there with their own Starlink-class terminals during the satellite's overhead windows, specifically to provide a relay where the satellite would otherwise go dark.

-It reframes the ground station from a fixed, expensive installation into something closer to a citizen-science expedition, sanctioned and coordinated by the operator: enthusiasts contributing coverage with hardware that already lives on the partner's network, positioned by the same orbital mechanics the mission already computes.
-A handful of well-placed volunteers along an orbit could meaningfully shrink the blackout for an entire constellation.
+It reframes the ground station from a fixed, expensive installation into something closer to a citizen-science expedition: enthusiasts contributing coverage with hardware they already own, positioned by the same orbital mechanics the mission already computes.
+A handful of well-placed volunteers along an orbit could meaningfully shrink the blackout — though, like the rest of the concept, this would still depend on a satellite operator enabling the relay link.

 Placed by orbit, not by chance